 Thinking about being a Division I or II athlete in college?
-Watch this Tuesday Talk With Liz and find out what your first step needs to be.
+Watch this Tuesday Talks With Liz and find out what your first step needs to be.

 Thinking about who you should ask to write your letters of recommendation for your college applications?
-Watch this Tuesday Talk With Liz and know that it’s quality, not quantity.
+Watch this Tuesday Talks With Liz and know that it’s quality, not quantity.

 Waiting for the Common App to become available to begin working on it?
-Watch this Tuesday Talk with Liz to get started on this now.
+Watch this Tuesday Talks with Liz to get started on this now.

 Saved money for your children’s college education and did so with a 529 account?
 How does this affect your Expected Family Contribution?
 See how these funds are viewed.

 So, you receive your financial aid award letter and are confused about what monies you are actually receiving to pay for your child’s college education.
 Be sure you understand everything that it states since it can be deceiving in funds you don’t have to pay back and those that you do.
 Watch this video to gain insight on what is beneficial and what may not be beneficial to your bottom line.